-The TSA has recently made major changes to its airport security screening process with the introduction of new full body scanners and "enhanced" pat-downs.
+In the last few years, the U.S. Transportation Security Administration has made major changes to its airport security screening process with the introduction of full body scanners and "enhanced" pat-downs.
 While traditional metal detectors are still in use in many security lines, some travelers will now find themselves in line for a full body scanner, which uses millimeter wave or backscatter technology to create an image of a person's body (similar to an X-ray).

 Fees for Checked Baggage

 As if the TSA's rules for carry-on bags weren't enough, you may also want to think long and hard about your checked bag as well.
 Most airlines charge passengers a fee -- typically $25 - $30 each way -- to check a single bag on a domestic flight.
 Checking a second bag will cost anywhere from $30 to $50.
 Many airlines are now charging fees to check bags on some international flights as well.
 Learn how to avoid such charges with 7 Smart Ways to Bypass Baggage Fees.

 For U.S. domestic flights, you should be at the airport at least two hours before your flight is scheduled to leave if you're planning on checking luggage.
 If you're bringing just a carry-on, allow at least 90 minutes.
 If you're flying to Hawaii, the U.S. Virgin Islands or an international destination, arrive at least two hours early.
 During peak travel times such as holidays, allow even more time at the airport -- perhaps an extra 30 to 60 minutes.

 On the day of your flight, check FlightStats.com for airport information such as security wait times, flight delays and other information that could affect your trip.